Happy 145th Birthday Canada!

-Across Canada people celebrate this day with parades, picnics, parties, barbecues, concerts, and fireworks!
-In every city you can see people dressed in red and white (the colours of the Canadian flag) or wearing something with a red maple leaf (the symbol in the middle of our flag).
+Canadians celebrate this day with parades, picnics, parties, barbecues, concerts, and fireworks!
+People wear red and white clothes or wear something with a red maple leaf (the symbol in the middle of our flag).

 The biggest celebration is always in Ottawa, the capital city of Canada.
 It’s the biggest party in the country!
 The downtown streets are closed to cars so people can wander around the city.
-There are celebrations all day on Parliament hill, including free concerts by Canadian musicians.
+There are celebrations all day on Parliament Hill, including free concerts by Canadian musicians.
 Simple Plan, Feist, Roch Voisine, and Jully Black are all performing this year.
-The day is capped-off with a huge fireworks display!
+The day ends with a huge fireworks display!

-Check out my collection of Canada Day pictures on Pinterest:
+Check out a collection of Canada Day pictures on Pinterest:

 Why July 1st?